 Statue of America's Only One-Day President

-Whatever his merits as a lawyer, statesman, and rabble-rouser, David Rice Atchison will always be known as the guy who was President of the United States for just one day.
+Whatever his talents as a lawyer, statesman, and pro-slavery rabble-rouser, David Rice Atchison will always be known as the guy who was President of the United States for just one day.

 It says it right on the plaque beneath his statue: "President of United States One Day."

 Atchison served as a U.S. senator from 1843 to 1855.
 As President pro tempore of the Senate on March 4, 1849, Atchison was shoved into the highest office in the land in a constitutional cusp between James K. Polk and Zachary Taylor.
 Polk's term had ended, but Taylor refused to be sworn in on a Sunday.
 That, in theory, left Atchison in charge for 24 hours until the ceremonies could take place.

 We will never know what David Rice Atchison might have accomplished with a little more time as Commander in Chief.
 His influence on the Republic during his moment in office was minimal, as he reportedly spent most of his big day asleep.

 To the west, the town of Atchison, Kansas promotes itself as home to the world's "Smallest Presidential Library," an exhibit on the controversial claim of the one-day president.